 Before my daughter came along, I never even considered getting a flu shot—mainly because everyone says that getting the shot could give you the flu.
 This common misconception keeps more than a few people from getting vaccinated.
 According to a recent survey, 45% of respondents believe that they can get the flu from the shot.
 The shot is made using flu vaccine virus that have been inactivated and therefore not infectious.
 Some shots are made with no flu vaccine viruses at all.
 “But what does happen sometimes is that people who get the flu shot will have some soreness at the sight of injection and may feel a sore arm for about 24 hours.
 Sometimes as your immune system is responding to that vaccine and creating its protective antibodies you also may develop a little bit of a fever.
 So a lot of people sometimes mistake those symptoms for getting the flu after getting a flu shot,” Dr. Avula explains.

-3. Everyone 6 months and over should get a flu vaccination.
+3. Everyone 6 months and older should get a flu vaccination.

 About 3 years ago, the Center for Disease Control revised its recommendation to advise that everyone 6 months of age and older get a flu vaccination every year—especially those in high-risk populations.
 Dr. Avula agrees.
 “Children under 5, those over 65, pregnant women, those who have other chronic disorders—high blood pressure, diabetes, morbid obesity, some neurological diseases—all of those categories put you at much higher risk to develop severe complications from the flu.
 Protecting yourself against the flu could potentially save you from hospitalization, a bout with pneumonia or even death in some cases.”